s1syphus/DataScienceToolBox/README.md

 * talk about scalability/gpu speedup
 * add references
 * write working example code (probably for the benchmarks) - make it easily deployable to vagrant and/or EC2
+* Make abbrievated/priority version - not sure if this should be seperate or just change the ordering